qgis/QGIS-Documentation/source/docs/user_manual/grass_integration/grass_integration.rst

 #.
 In QGIS browser find a layer you want to import to GRASS, note that you can
    open another instance of the browser (:guilabel:`Browser Panel (2)`) if source data are too far from the mapset in the tree.
 #.
 Drag a layer and drop it on the target mapset.
-The imported may take some time for
+The import may take some time for
    larger layers, you will see animated icon |import| in front of new layer item until the import finishes.

-Where raster data are in different CRS, they can be reprojected using an :guilabel:`Approximate` (fast) or :guilabel:`Exact` (precise) transformation.
-If a link to the source raster is created (using r.external), the source data are in the same CRS and the format is known to GDAL, the source data CRS will be used.
+When raster data are in different CRS, they can be reprojected using an :guilabel:`Approximate` (fast) or :guilabel:`Exact` (precise) transformation.
+If a link to the source raster is created (using ``r.external``), the source data are in the same CRS and the format is known to GDAL, the source data CRS will be used.
 You can set these options in the :guilabel:`Browser` tab in :ref:`grass_options`.

 If a source raster has more bands, a new GRASS map is created for each layer with **.<band number>** suffix and group of all maps with |rasterGroup| icon is created.
 External rasters have a different icon |rasterLink|.

 .. _managing_grass_data:

-Managing GRASS data in QGIS browser
+Managing GRASS data in QGIS Browser
 ===================================

 * Copying maps: GRASS maps may be copied between mapsets within the same location using drag and drop.